codegenresearch2/deply/README.md

 ## Roadmap

-Deply is in its early stages, and I’m actively working on expanding its features and usability.
+Deply is in its early stages, and we are actively working on expanding its features and usability.
 Here are some key priorities based on feedback from the community:

 ### Planned Features

 - **Improved Configuration Options**:
-    - Support for alternative configuration format like TOML (e.g., `pyproject.toml`).
+    - Support for alternative configuration formats.
     - Consider embedding configurations directly into code (e.g., via decorators) for smaller projects.

 - **Baseline Configurations**: